Courses

 When Should You Use a Gantt Chart?

-When we say a number of industries, we mean a set number, too: as we discuss in the next section, Gantt charts aren’t for everybody.
+However, Gantt charts aren’t for everybody.
 Their main use is to measure overall progress in companies where one task is dependent upon another.

 One good example is construction, the industry Schürch worked in.
 For this reason, Gantt charts pop up a lot in our roundup of the best project management software for construction companies.